jamiedidthis/quartz/content/private/cql/1 - cloud recesses.md

 Lan Wangji looks up and blinks.
 He is not sure how long his brother has been sitting there, bare-shouldered, the tail of his ribbons floating in the water.
 It seems like maybe a while.
 He looks amused.

-“I said, your lips are blue,” Xichen says gently.
+“I said, your lips are blue,” Lan Xichen says gently.

 “No,” Lan Wangji says, rising, reaching for his robe to pull around him—which he is already wearing.
 He climbs out of the pool, trailing water.
-It follows him up the path, along with the sound that is either Xichen’s soft laughter or the wind in the trees.
+It follows him up the path, along with the sound that is either Lan Xichen’s soft laughter or the wind in the trees.

 ----

 “No,” Lan Wangji says, to everything.

 It becomes the pattern of his days.
 No to Wei Wuxian, who bounces up alongside him with schemes or smiles, or loquats, or warmth he pours out like cups of Lan Wangji’s favorite tea.
-No to Xichen (who has acquired the untimely habit of saying *yes*).
+No to Lan Xichen (who has acquired the untimely habit of saying *yes*).
 No to company, while hunting water ghosts.
 No to absurd, clever theories.
 No to the half dozen flirtations he has to fend off before noon.
 No so exhaustively, so reflexively, so nonsensically, that Wei Wuxian makes it a game, counting it as a victory when he can get Lan Wangji to say anything else.

 Lan Wangji *would* say something else if he knew what to do; if he knew how else to survive this.

 He reaches the ends of his days sweaty with exhaustion.
 There is no one he can turn to.
 Uncle—his mind balks.
 The last place to breathe any words that could connect back to Wei Wuxian is in Lan Qiren’s presence.
-Xichen is no longer a refuge.
-Even if Lan Wangji were to present his dilemma in hypothetical form, all identifying details removed, Xichen would just smile indulgently, nod sagely, and murmur unhelpful encouragement about cultivating friendships.
+His brother is no longer a refuge.
+Even if Lan Wangji were to present his dilemma in hypothetical form, all identifying details removed, Lan Xichen would just smile indulgently, nod sagely, and murmur unhelpful encouragement about cultivating friendships.
 Lan Wangji loves his brother, but—*honestly.*

 Even books fail him.
 The poets have two poles on the subject: infatuation, and heartbreak.
 The books of wisdom offer the same word Lan Wangji already has: *no,* but with nothing else helpful like *how.* Any texts with illustrations give him heart palpitations.
 He approaches blue covers now the way he would approach a snake in the grass.

 Ironically, miserably, it’s in Wei Wuxian’s presence where he feels like he would have a confidant.
 Wei Wuxian is undaunted by anything.
 He would put his clever mind to it, and be kind like with his sister—no. Not on this matter.
 On this matter he would crow with delight and—probably climb in Lan Wangji’s lap, exhibit *no restraint*—

 Lan Wangji is sweaty again.
 He devotes every spare minute to more cultivation.
-Even Xichen grows concerned, tells him—*lies to him*—that it’s not a crime nor a sin to enjoy himself.
+Even Lan Xichen grows concerned, tells him—*lies to him*—that it’s not a crime nor a sin to enjoy himself.
 A boy his age, he’s allowed to not be so strict on himself all the time.
-Pleasure, fun—these are words Xichen uses, a foreign language that Lan Wangji is suddenly expected to know.
+Pleasure, fun—these are words Lan Xichen uses, a foreign language that Lan Wangji is suddenly expected to know.

 More expectations placed on him.
 He is aware that even the most sturdy bow snaps under ill-applied pressure, strung with too tight a string.